-The Public Safety Department will keep and maintain an easily understood daily crime log, recording all crimes reported to Minneapolis College's Public Safety Department.
-The crime log will include information such as the nature, date, time, and general location of each crime and the disposition of the complaint if known.
-The daily log will include reported crimes that occurred on campus, at facilities owned or leased by Minneapolis College that are frequently used by students, and/or recognized student organizations, and the immediately adjacent surrounding public area, including Loring Park.
+The Daily Crime log records all crimes reported to Public Safety.
+The crime log includes the following information: the nature, date, time, and general location of each crime and the disposition of the complaint if known.
+The daily crime only includes crimes reportedly occurring within the Minneapolis College Clery Geography.